d40cht/WythamVillageBroadband/index.md

 ## What can I do to help, right now?

-If you are keen to see an improved broadband service in the village, and want to do your bit, please __phone BT__ to ask about the status of the upgrade.
+If you are keen to see an improved broadband service in the village, and want to do your bit, please __phone BT customer services__ to ask about the status of the upgrade.
 Most likely they will be unwilling to share any information, but if enough people call, we may get a reply or they may consider reprioritising the work.